kaixindelele/RHER/README.md

 The official code for the paper “[Relay Hindsight Experience Replay: Self-Guided Continual Reinforcement Learning for Sequential Object Manipulation Tasks with Sparse Rewards](https://arxiv.org/abs/2208.00843)”

 ## Natter:
 This paper has been delivered to Knowledge-based systems.
-Hope for a good result~
+Hope for a good and quick result~

+Otherwise, my PhD cycle will be extended again~

 Once again, the agent (me) cannot immediately influence the achieved goal~

 ## 1. Abstract:
-> Exploration with sparse rewards remains a challenging research problem in reinforcement learning (RL).
-Especially for sequential object manipulation tasks, the RL agent always receives negative rewards until completing all sub-tasks, which results in low exploration efficiency.
-To solve these tasks efficiently, we propose a novel **self-guided continual RL** framework, Relay-HER (RHER).
-RHER first decomposes a sequential task into new sub-tasks with increasing complexity and ensures that the simplest sub-task can be learned quickly by utilizing Hindsight Experience Replay (HER).
-Secondly, we design a multi-goal & multi-task network to learn these sub-tasks simultaneously.
-Finally, we propose a Self-Guided Exploration Strategy (SGES).
-With SGES, the learned sub-task policy will guide the agent to the states that are helpful to learn more complex sub-task with HER.
-By this self-guided exploration and relay policy learning, RHER can solve these sequential tasks efficiently stage by stage.
-The experimental results show that RHER significantly outperforms vanilla-HER in sample-efficiency on five singleobject and five complex multi-object manipulation tasks (e.g., Push, Insert, ObstaclePush, Stack, TStack, etc.).
-The proposed RHER has also been applied to learn a contact-rich push task on a physical robot from scratch, and the success rate reached 10/10 with only 250 episodes.
+> Learning with sparse rewards remains a challenging problem in reinforcement learning (RL).
+Especially for sequential object manipulation tasks, the RL agent always receives negative rewards until completing all of the sub-tasks, which results in low exploration efficiency.
+To tackle the sample inefficiency for sparse reward sequential object manipulation tasks, we propose a novel self-guided continual RL framework, named Relay Hindsight Experience Replay (RHER).
+RHER decomposes the sequential task into several sub-tasks with increasing complexity and ensures that the simplest sub-task can be learned quickly by applying HER.
+Meanwhile, a multi-goal & multi-task network is designed to learn all sub-tasks simultaneously.
+In addition, a SelfGuided Exploration Strategy (SGES) is proposed to accelerate exploration.
+With SGES, the already learned sub-task policy will guide the agent to the states that are helpful to learn more complex sub-task with HER.
+Therefore, RHER can learn sparse reward sequential tasks efficiently stage by stage.
+The proposed RHER trains the agent in an end-to-end manner and is highly adaptable to avariousmanipulation tasks with sparse rewards.
+The experimental results demonstrate the superiority and high efficiency of RHER on a variety of single-object and multi-object manipulation tasks (e.g., ObstaclePush, DrawerBox, TStack, etc.).
+We perform a real robot experiment that agents learn how to accomplish a contact-rich push task from scratch.
+The results show that the success rate of the proposed method RHER reaches 10/10 with only 250 episodes.

 ## 2. Contributions:
 (1) For common complex sequential object manipulation tasks with sparse rewards, this paper develops an elegant and sample efficient **self-guided continual RL framework**, RHER.

 (2) To achieve self-guided exploration, we propose a **multi-goal & multi-task** network to learn multiple sub-tasks with different complexity simultaneously.

-(3) The proposed RHER method is more sample-efficient than vanilla-HER and state-of-the-art methods, which are validated in the standard manipulation tasks from the OpenAI Gym;

-(4) To verify that the RHER is suitable for common sequential object manipulation tasks, we conduct three extra typical single-object tasks, five more complex multi-object tasks, and even a physical robot task.
+(3) The proposed RHER method is more sample-efficient than vanillaHER and other state-of-the-art methods, which are validated in the standard manipulation tasks from the OpenAI Gym.
+Further, to validate the versatility of RHER, we design eight sequential object manipulation tasks, including five complex multi-object tasks, which are available at this libary.
+The results show that the proposed RHER method consistently outperforms the vanilla-HER in terms of sample efficiency and performance.

+(4) The proposed RHER learns a contact-rich task on a physical robot from scratch within 250 episodes in real world.

-I had release all codes for single-object tasks, if this paper is accepted, I will release the codes for multi-object tasks with the pytorch version immediately.
+**I had release all codes for single-object tasks, if this paper is accepted, I will release the codes for multi-object tasks with the pytorch version immediately.**

 -----